mamedev/docs/source/basicuse/using.rst

 **-cheatpath** *<path>*

     Specifies a list of paths within which to find .XML cheat files.
 Multiple paths can be specified by separating them with semicolons.
 The default is 'cheat' (that is, a folder called 'cheat' located in the same directory as the as the MAME executable).

 **-crosshairpath** *<path>*

 	Specifies a list of paths within which to find crosshair files.
 Multiple paths can be specified by separating them with semicolons.
 The default is 'crsshair' (that is, a directory "crsshair" in the same directory as the MAME executable).
 If the Crosshair is set to default in the menu, MAME will look for gamename\\cross#.png and then cross#.png in the specified crsshairpath, where # is the player number.
 Failing that, MAME will use built-in default crosshairs.

+**-languagepath** *<path>*

+	Specifies a list of paths within which to find language files for localized UI text.

+**-pluginspath** *<path>*

+	Specifies a list of paths within which to find Lua plugins for MAME.

 Core Output Directory Options